Enkidu-6/tor-ddos/README.md

 **net.ipv4.tcp_max_tw_buckets = 5000**

-Some of these options may already be in your sysctl.conf so please remember, **edit but donâ€™t duplicate.**
+Some of these options may already be in your sysctl.conf so please remember, **edit but don't duplicate.**

-Once youâ€™re done with adding and editing, save the file and type:
+Once you're done with adding and editing, save the file and type:

 **/sbin/sysctl -p**